Deron Quint: Playing career

 During the NHL lockout, which resulted in the 2004–05 season being cancelled, Quint played for Bolzano HC in Italy.
 He later played for Kloten in Switzerland.

 In 2005, Quint joined Eisbären Berlin of Germany's Deutsche Eishockey Liga and led them to 3 league championships in 4 seasons.
 At the end of the 2006–07 DEL season, he signed with the New York Islanders and returned to the NHL, playing five games and assisting them in making the playoffs.
 He returned to the Eisbaren for the 2007–08 DEL season while becoming the DEL Defenseman of the Year and leading the Bears to another league championship.
 Quint led all scoring for defenseman during the 08-09 season, while setting a franchise record of playing in 237 consecutive games and winning a 3rd DEL Championship.
 Quint was a DEL All-Star defenseman for three seasons.

 After four years in Berlin, Quint left Germany and signed with HC Neftekhimik Nizhnekamsk of the predominantly Russian Kontinental Hockey League.
 In 2010, he signed with Traktor Chelyabinsk.
 He set a record for most goals scored by a KHL defenseman in 2010–11 and was selected to the KHL West All-Star team in the 2012–13 season.

 On May 1, 2013, Quint signed a two-year contract with HC Spartak Moscow.
 On January 15, 2014, due to Spartak's financial woes, he was traded to CSKA Moscow together with Jeff Glass for monetary compensation.
 On May 6, 2014, Quint opted to return to his past successes in the KHL, by signing with Traktor Chelyabinsk.

 Quint would play for Traktor Chelyabinsk in 416 games (the most by any North American), and scored 189 (75 goals + 114 assists) points.
 He was a two-time participant in the KHL All-Star Game in 2013 and 2014, the top scorer among defenders in the league in 2011 and 2014, and winner of the League in 2012, a silver and bronze medalist in the KHL in 2012 and 2013.

 During the 2015–16 season, Quint was made captain of Traktor.
 He made history on February 16, 2016, in the away match against Metallurg Magnitogorsk, where he earned an assist.
 He became the oldest hockey player in the history of Traktor Chelyabinsk to play in an official match, at 39 years old.
 In 52 games, Quint scored 11 points.

-After leaving the KHL in the offseason, Quint opted to continue his veteran career back in Germany, signing a one-year deal with reigning champions EHC München on June 9, 2016.
+After leaving the KHL in the offseason, Quint opted to continue his career back in Germany, signing a one-year deal with reigning champions EHC München on June 9, 2016.
 He helped lead the team to a championship.